Table of Contents

 In the next figure, below, the six fuzzy observations have been combined as described in a previous post.
 The result is a "hotspot" in the vicinity of the transmitter's reported location.
 It's starting to look like PY2PM really is at GG66.

 The final figure, below, simply zooms in on the previous one so that we can get a closer look.
-At this level of zoom we can clearly make out a few more features of the visualization:
+At this level of zoom we can more clearly make out various features of the visualization.

-A darker green polygon provides a rough indication of the expected shape of the observed hotspot, based on the resolution of each receiving pair at the reported location.
+A darker green ellipse provides an indication of the expected precision of the observation, based on: ① the resolution of each receiving pair at the reported location and ② the number of samples collected by each receiving pair.

 A black rectangle represents GG66, the location reported by the transmitter.
-There are two points of special interest in this rectangle: 1) the point at which the hotspot is warmest and 2) the point at which the hotspot is the coolest.
+There are two points of special interest in this rectangle: ① the point at which the hotspot is warmest and ② the point at which the hotspot is the coolest.
+Note that neither of these two points are marked on the visualization, but they are used to define the next two features.

 A red dot indicates the most likely position of the transmitter, according to observations.
 I.e. the dot marks the max of the hotspot.